vliu36/circuit-link/README.md

 # circuit-link
-A live chat messaging service by Blue Circuit
+A live chat messaging service by Blue Circuit Incorporated.